 The finances of the school have been audited during the year with very few recommendations made for improvement.
-This is due to the dedicated and skilled work of Doris Milesevic.
+This is due to the continued dedicated and skilled work of Doris Milesevic.

-The administration team at Emmaus, Doris, Emma Mumford and Marika Hayward, are committed and hardworking and demonstrate an amazing passion for contributing in a hands-on way to the school community.
-As the first point of contact for our families and visitors they exemplify strongly the Emmas welcome.
+The administration team at Emmaus, Doris, Emma Mumford, Marika Hayward and Bernadette Prestwood, are committed and hard-working and demonstrate an amazing passion for contributing in a hands-on way to the school community.
+As the first point of contact for our families and visitors, they exemplify strongly the Emmaus welcome.
 Thank you for your wonderful work!